WilliamsStudentsOnline/wso-config/README.md

 Make sure that you make **multiple** VMs by cloning that first installation, one for each role (Prod, Dev, Backup).
 This way, you can accurately simulate a real deployment.

 Jobs should never fail, but some jobs always result in a change or a skip.
 If a job fails, file a bug report.

+## Tips For A 10/10 Pull Request
+- Make sure you run your code in a testing VM before you push it to the repository.
+This is super important!
+It's very hard to undo a bad Ansible script and easy to deploy a good one.
+- Also open a pull request on the [wiki](https://github.com/WilliamsStudentsOnline/wiki).
+Remember, it's important that future WSO members understand how our infrastructure works, so failing to do this is important.
+- Write, and try to replace, all unidiomatic Ansible with better versions:
+  - Don't write the same command over and over again, use `loop:` or other commands.
+  - Don't write bare module names, use `ansible.builtins.` for everything
+  - Don't remake the wheel, consider using `ansible-galaxy` modules (but document them!)
+  - If you're adding a service, ensure your services follow the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) and the [principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
+Services shouldn't use complex options, or use insane configurations, or completely disregard default settings.
+They should be normal `systemd` service files or `cron` jobs that can be easily restarted and stopped by normal users.
+- Comment weird tricks in your code!
+Just because your code makes sense now doesn't mean it will make any sense to someone in five years from now.
+- Write [idempotent](https://en.wikipedia.org/wiki/Idempotence) code.
+Your code will be run repeatedly on the servers, so it has to gracefully tolerate both first time setup and reruns.
+Ansible makes this easy, but you have to be careful about stateful code.

 ## Building
 When running for the first time, run the following command: